tayloraswift/jpeg/documentation/README.md

 For example, metadata editing is best performed on the structural representation, while lossless crops, reflections, and rotations can only be performed on the spectral representation.
 Changing the compression level is performed on the dequantized representation, while changing the subsampling level is best performed on the spatial representation.
 As such, the framework allows users to interact with JPEG images at all five major levels of abstraction.

+<div style="page-break-after: always;"></div>

 ## 3. Concepts

 > **Summary:** JPEG is a frequency transform-based compressed image format.
 Decompressing the file format can be roughly divided into lexing, parsing, and decoding stages.
 Decoding involves assembling multiple image *scans* into a single image *frame*.
 A scan may contain one or more color *components* (channels).
 In a progressive JPEG, a single scan may contain only a specific range of bits for a specific frequency band.
 JPEG images also use *huffman* and *quantization* tables.
 Huffman tables are associated with image components at the scan level.
 Quantization tables are associated with image components at the frame level.
 Multiple components can reference the same huffman or quantization table.
 The “compression level” of a JPEG image is almost fully determined by the quantization tables used by the image.

 This section is meant to give a concise overview of the JPEG format itself.
-For the actual format details, consult the [ISO 10918-1 standard](https://www.w3.org/Graphics/JPEG/itu-t81.pdf).
+For the actual format details, consult the [ISO 10918-1 standard](https://www.w3.org/Graphics/JPEG/itu-t81.pdf).<sup>8</sup>

 ### 3.1.
 JPEG segmented structure